alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 {: .centered }

-*If you're interested in more about this topic, I recommend [these notes on applying to Computer Science PhD programs](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf), the [PhD Comics archive](http://phdcomics.com/comics.php), and [the articles on Philip Guo's site.](http://pgbovine.net/writings.htm).
+*If you're interested in more about this topic, I recommend [these notes on applying to Computer Science Ph.D. programs](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf), the [Ph.D.
+Comics archive](http://phdcomics.com/comics.php), and [the articles on Philip Guo's site.](http://pgbovine.net/writings.htm).
 Odds are that if you're considering grad school, you've already visited all these links.)*